jatisto/GlobeChat/README.md

-# GlobeChat
 What is GlobeChat?
-GlobeChat is a simple WebApplication written by Paweł Potępa using ASP Net Core 2.1.
+GlobeChat is a simple WebApplication written using ASP Net Core 2.1.
 See source code on GitHub

-Default Accounts for testing purposes
+**Default Accounts for testing purposes**

 Login: Adam
 Password : test